 There are actually many reasons why you might be experiencing signs your milk supply is decreasing and we will take a look at some of these further down.

-When you first give birth you can expect your baby to receive colostrum in the first few days.
+When you first give birth you can expect your baby to receive colostrum milk in the first few days.
 During this time your breasts will feel pretty normal.

 In the days following this, you will begin to feel your milk supply coming in.